 Program whether the input signal or the totalizer will serve as the basis for the analog output signal.
+If the totalizer/linearizer option is not installed, then this step defaults to "Input".

 "ASIN" <> "INPUt" or "totAL"

 ANALOG OUTPUT LO DISPLAY VALUE